ElweThor/pyndent/examples/case_study/memory_stats/ROADMAP.md

 ### JSON management
 - -j --validate-json &emsp; check the input JSON file, to see if it's wrong somewhere, preventing stats extraction
-- -r --repair-json &emsp; try to auto-fix the JSON
+- -r --repair-json &emsp;&nbsp;&nbsp; try to auto-fix the JSON

 ### Utility
 - -v --verbose &emsp;&emsp;	tell us how things are working (like a log, to <stderr>)